Meta Networks launches secure, cloud-native NaaS platform | ZDNet

-As enterprises have fragmented into multi-site operations with increasingly mobile employees who access on-premises and cloud-based resources via a mix of managed and personal devices, so the headaches for CIOs and CISOs have multiplied.
+As enterprises have fragmented into multi-site operations with increasingly-mobile employees who access on-premises and cloud-based resources via a mix of managed and personal devices, so the headaches for CIOs and CISOs have multiplied.
 How do you give users access to the applications and services they need to get work done, while also ensuring that network security is not compromised?

 An increasingly popular approach is the software-defined perimeter (SDP), which Gartner predicts is on track to be adopted by 60 percent of enterprises by 2021, replacing network VPNs.
-This space now has a new entrant, in the shape of Tel Aviv-based startup Meta Networks, which has emerged from stealth mode with $10 million of seed funding from VC firms Vertex Ventures and BRM Group.
+This space now has a new entrant, in the shape of Tel Aviv-based startup Meta Networks, which has emerged from stealth mode with $10m of seed funding from VC firms Vertex Ventures and BRM Group.

-Central to the SDP model is a military-style 'zero-trust' approach centred around device authentication, identity-based access and dynamically provisioned connectivity, with per-user policies defining the network resources that can be accessed.
+Central to the SDP model is a military-style 'zero-trust' approach centred around device authentication, identity-based access, and dynamically-provisioned connectivity, with per-user policies defining the network resources that can be accessed.

 Meta Networks' network-as-a-service platform, Meta NaaS, replaces multiple site-centric VPNs with a user-centric solution that offers always-on network security and reliable connectivity via a cloud-native global backbone.
 The backbone currently has around 30 points-of-presence (PoPs) -- a number that the company says can grow quickly in response to customer demand.

-Founded in 2016 by CEO Etay Bogner (previous ventures Stratoscale, Neocleus and SofaWare), Shmulik Ladkani (Chief Architect) and Alon Horowitz (VP R&D), Meta Networks implements the zero-trust model via identity-based policy routing and packet-level identity verification -- patent-pending technologies that, the company says, are "essential for ensuring security and scale in a user-centric global network."
+Founded in 2016 by CEO Etay Bogner (previous ventures include Stratoscale, Neocleus, and SofaWare), Shmulik Ladkani (chief architect) and Alon Horowitz (VP of R&D), Meta Networks implements the zero-trust model via identity-based policy routing and packet-level identity verification -- patent-pending technologies that, the company says, are "essential for ensuring security and scale in a user-centric global network".

 There are two ways to connect to the Meta NaaS platform: employees with managed devices can use an always-on IPSec VPN client (which also protects internet traffic), while employees with personal devices can access a restricted set of network resources via a browser.
 The latter method is also recommended for third parties such as contractors and partners -- who are often targeted by cybercriminals as a route into corporate networks.
 In both cases, policies define the applications and network resources that users can access.